-In the programme you have the opportunity to study with very experienced professionals of people from academia, from the government, who have an enormous level of experience and competence.
+In the programme you have the opportunity to study with very experienced professionals; people from academia, from the government, who have an enormous level of experience and competence.

-For people like me, an economist working in this working in this organisation it is very important to be up to date with the policy debate, with the research and policy work at the European level and this course gives you the opportunity to learn about the progress in the european legislation and practice.
+For people like me, an economist working in an international organisation, it is very important to be up to date with the policy debate, with the research and policy work at the European level; this course gives you the opportunity to learn about the progress in the european legislation and practice.

-The main takeaway and the main and what was the most important for me was studying the business model of Google and Netflix and the evolution of its business model.
+The main takeaway for me was studying the business model of Google and Netflix and its evolution.

-The something I really like about this course is that you learn about different parts of the telecom market.
-Telecom, broadcasting and applications and you get the whole picture.
+Something I really liked about this course is that you can learn about different parts of the telecom market.
+Telecom, broadcasting and applications, you get the whole picture.

 This was a great opportunity to learn about topics like artificial intelligence, which are already today widespread and which influence us in our day to day lives.
 What I like most about it was the mix of scientific lecturers and practitioners talking about how they perceive political debates.